astsam/rtl8812au/README.md

 ```
 * Use "ip" and "iw" instead of "ifconfig" and "iwconfig"
      It's described further down, READ THE README!

-* v5.3.4 is the stable branch, not this, but this does have
-  better range then branches below + more fixes from Realtek
 ```

 ### IPERF3 benchmark